MarkusJx/java-ts-definition-generator/README.md

 ### Notes

 - The classpath argument can be supplied multiple times to add multiple jars to the classpath
 - Multiple class names can be supplied to generate definitions for multiple classes
 - The generated typescript files will automatically import all classes once the module is loaded.
+- If a glob pattern, e.g. `com.github.*`, is supplied for the class names, all supplied jars will be searched against that glob pattern.
+Definitions for all matching classes will be generated.
+This does not work for classes supplied by the JVM.

 ### Examples